smartdatalake/simsearch/README.md

 Next, choose a number corresponding to a functionality you want to apply:

 (1): MOUNT SOURCES -> Specifies the queryable attributes and (if necessary) builts suitable indices on their values.
-The user must also specify the path to a JSON file (as in `sources.json.example` file) containing the specification of data sources and attributes.
+The user must also specify the path to a JSON file (as in `sources.json.example` file or [`/data/gdelt/sources.json`[(https://github.com/smartdatalake/data/gdelt/sources.json)) containing the specification of data sources and attributes.
 This operation must be applied before any queries are submitted.

 (2: DELETE SOURCES -> Disables attributes from querying; attributes may be enabled again using functionality (1).

 (3): LIST SOURCES -> Returns a list of the currently queryable attributes and the operation (categorical, numerical, or spatial) supported for each one.

 (4): SEARCH -> Allows specification of a top-k similarity search query.
-The user must also specify the path to a JSON file conataining the query specification (as in `search.json.example` file).
+The user must also specify the path to a JSON file conataining the query specification (as in `search.json.example` file or [`/data/gdelt/search.json`](https://github.com/smartdatalake/data/gdelt/search.json)).
+Once evaluation is complete, results will be available in JSON format (as in [`/data/gdelt/search_results.json`](https://github.com/smartdatalake/data/gdelt/search_results.json)).

 ## License